Kiran Chemjong: Club career

 Born in Dhankuta, Chemjong graduated from the ANFA Academy and joined the Machhindra.
 After spending one year at the club, his impressive performances at Chemjong earned him a move to the Three Star Club in 2007.
 He has won British Gurkha Cup and Aaha Gold Cup Football Tournament.
 After being the best goalkeeper of south Asia of the time, Kiran was offered by TC Sports Club in January 2017.
 He played his first game for TC Sports Club in February 2017 and showed impressive performance, helping the club to win the match by 1–0.

 Minerva Punjab

 On January 23, 2018, he signed a deal with Hero I League club, Minerva Punjab for an undisclosed amount.
 He made his debut for the club in an away fixture against NEROCA.
 He saved a penalty in the 50th minute against East Bengal, which was taken by Katsumi Yusa.
 He was adjudged as the hero-of-the-match for that fine save.
 Kiran made total of 8 appearances for the club.
 He eventually won the 2017–18 I-League with Minerva.

 RoundGlass Punjab

 In September 2022, he signed for I-League club RoundGlass Punjab.
 He was part of the team that clinched their second I-League trophy in 2022–23 season, and gained promotion to 2023–24 Indian Super League.

 Chemjong made his Indian Super League debut on 23 September, in their 3–1 away defeat to Mohun Bagan in Kolkata.

+Bangladesh Police

+In 2025, joined Bangladesh Police for the 2025–26 Bangladesh Football League.

+Victory

+On 13 December 2025 he made his debut for Victory in the 2–0 victory against Club Eagles.